pdywilson/posts/01_Beginnings.md

 ```

 Warning: This next part may sound a bit technical and confusing, but it was really surprisingly easy to set it all up.
-The next step was to deploy our findings onto a webpage, so that everyone can have a look at the average price for which an apartment is currently posted on daft.ie in Dublin.
+The next step was to deploy our findings onto a webpage, so that everyone can have a look at the average price for which an apartment is currently posted on rentalpropertywebsite in Dublin.
 First, I needed a server that is always online so that I can run my crawl script in regular time intervals in an automated fashion.
 I decided to use my free cloud computing credits on the Google Cloud Computing platform to set up a virtual machine and configure this to run my script every 24 hours.
 I also wanted to try something new for the task of serving the website, i.e. making it accessible in the internet and went for Google's Firebase web app deployment framework.
 In the past I used the Apache web server for similar tasks, but I must say it went way easier with Firebase.
 Let's go.

 First we configure a VM instance (Virtual Machine) on Google Compute Cloud.
 I went with e2-medium (2 vCPUs, 4 GB memory), the standard debian image and a zone in europe which is where I live.
 I also activated HTTP and HTTPS traffic.
 Clicking on the SSH button opens up a terminal in the browser and we can go ahead and copy our Python code onto it.
 To run the python script I first had to install `pip` and `autoscraper` on the machine.
 After testing that the crawl Python script works, I went ahead and set up a cron job to run it every 24 hours.
 This is done by editing the crontab with `crontab -e`